ebbrylhub/zeals-hw-etl/README.md

 #### 2. Calculate the average trip duration for each day.
 The average trip duration in minutes for each day calculated and rounded to 3 decimals.
 ![alt text](docs/images/data-analysis-2.png "Data Analysis 2")

-with date 2013-12-12 averaging 29 minutes of trip duration
+With date 2013-12-12 averaging 29 minutes of trip duration

 **[:arrow_up: back to top](#table-of-content)**